 This page provides you with information regarding issues that have, or could potentially have, an effect on divers within San Diego.
-These include Children's Pool, proposed renovations to Kellogg Park at La Jolla Shores, the Ships2Reefs program, Marine Life Protection Act, new La Jolla Shores Lifeguard facilities, and the Canyon Watch Program.
+These include Children\'s Pool, proposed renovations to Kellogg Park at La Jolla Shores, Marine Life Protection Act, and the Canyon Watch Program.

 If you find yourself being harassed by champions of a "seal only beach" crew the best possible thing to do is ignore them.